NewYorkCityCouncil/council.nyc.gov/docs/DISTRICTS.md

 The layout of the ballot item archive depends on content:

-* **Before Winners Are Announced:** If no winning projects exist (every ballot item "Winning Project" value is set to "No"), the ballot item archive has a two-collumn layout listing the ballot items alongside the vote sites.
+* **Before Winners Are Announced:** If no winning projects exist (every ballot item's "Winning Project" value is set to "No"), the archive has a two-collumn layout listing the ballot items alongside the vote sites.
-* **After Winners Are Announced:** If one or more winning project exists (a ballot item "Winning Project" value is set to "Yes"), the ballot item archive lists the "Winning Projects" followed by a list of projects that were not funded.
-Vote sites are no longer listed on the page (but they still appear on the map).
+* **After Winners Are Announced:** If one or more winning project exists (a ballot item "Winning Project" value is set to "Yes"), the archive lists the "Winning Projects" followed by a list of projects that were not funded.
+Vote sites are no longer listed on the page (although they will appear on the map until they're deleted).

 ### PB Page Templates